Benefits of a Performance Plan

 Make sure all metrics are counted monthly and as many data points are shared with everyone in the business as possible.
 Celebrate successes and ask the team for suggestions when the performance isn’t acceptable.

 The next aspect to a Performance Plan for the business and something not always done is an annual performance review.
 There are different approaches to this topic; some are personal preference.
 For example, some businesses tend to link the annual performance review to also a salary review.
 My preferred strategy is not to link them.
 My reason for this is that I don’t think they are linked.
 Compensating someone on performance is important.
 However, the good performance of one person does not always mean the business can afford to pay as collectively the business may not be performing well enough.
-The argument goes that incentives should include as many workers as possible so if they are successful so too will the business, but you can have a top performing employee that is bring in the best sales for the business but his demeanor or attitude to co-workers may not be acceptable.
+The argument goes that incentives should include as many workers as possible so if they are successful so too will the business, but you can have a top performing employee that is bringing in the best sales for the business but his demeanor or attitude to co-workers may not be acceptable.

 Therefore, how do you financially reward a top performer during a meeting and then point out behavior or communication problems?
 Rewarding people for sales is great however, you will lose any goodwill from acknowledging and rewarding great sales and then bringing up negative issues.

 If the performance of each employee is measured with an Annual Performance Review an extension of that is to include feedback from the co-workers at the same level as the employee.
 This is called a Peer performance review.
 It can be controversial as someone may choose to denigrate the performance of a co-worker they don’t like.
 So there are risks.
 However, it can provide constructive results if managed correctly.

 A best practice for a Performance Review is asking an employee that reports to a manager their opinion on the performance of the manager and how the manager could do things better.
 This is called a Management Review.
 Once again this approach can have a downside but it can enable a business to grow and be internally stronger if open and honest communication is part of the business culture.